mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 ping: sendto: Message too long
 Request timeout for icmp_seq 142</pre>

 Why 1500?
 That's the default MTU for MacOS X. It's also the default MTU on Windows.
-So now we have an upper bound for your packet size assuming you actually care about packets getting through to Windows and Mac boxes without IP level fragmentation or chance of being dropped: __1472 bytes__.
+So now we have an upper bound for your packet size assuming you actually care about packets getting through to Windows and Mac boxes without IP level fragmentation or a chance of being dropped: __1472 bytes__.

 So what's the lower bound?
 Unfortunately for the routers in between your computer and the destination the IPv4 standard says __576__.
 Does this mean we have to limit our packets to 400 bytes or less?
-Not really.
+In practice, not really.

-Lets talk real-world.
 MacOS X lets me set MTU values in range 1280 to 1500 so considering packet header overhead, my first guess for a conservative lower bound on the IPv4 Internet today would be __1200 bytes__.
 Moving forward, in IPv6 this is also a good value, as any packet of 1280 bytes or less is guaranteed to get passed on without IP level fragmentation.

-This lines up with numbers that I have seen throughout my career.
+This lines up with numbers that I've seen throughout my career.
 In my experience games rarely try anything complicated like attempting to discover path MTU, they just assume a reasonably conservative MTU and roll with that, something like 1000 to 1200 bytes of payload data.
 If a packet larger than this needs to be sent, it's split up into fragments by the game protocol and re-assembled on the other side.

 And that's _exactly_ what I'm going to show you how to do in this article.